ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Discussion

-The finality node must reliably receive events, generate epoch events and transmit them to other nodes.
+The finality arbiter must reliably receive events, generate epoch events, and transmit them to other peers.
 If this does not happen, finality will not be reached on a growing set of events.
-Despite this, nodes are still able to communicate with each other, preserving liveness property ~\ref{prop:liveness}.
-The absence of finality would enable backdating attacks outlined in this article on events in the \textit{pending epoch} only.
+Despite this, peers are still able to communicate with each other, preserving liveness property~\ref{prop:liveness}.
+The absence of finality would enable backdating attacks outlined in this article on events in the \emph{pending epoch} only.
+The finality arbiter should have high uptime and be positioned on the network to maximise reachability to ensure it has the best chance to receive events and transmit epoch events to other peers.

-If all nodes operate on the public internet, a node with high uptime should be chosen as the finality node.
-If nodes are not connected to the public internet (e.g. airgapped environments, mobile ad hoc networks (MANETs)), then the finality node should be positioned on the network to maximise both reachability and uptime.
-This ensures that the finality node has the best chance to be able to receive events and transmit the resulting epoch events to other nodes.